Clinical Psychology: Marriage and Family Therapy, M.A. (MFT)

 Through the MBM program, students gain relevant business and leadership strategies without a financial emphasis.
 Hands-on learning enables students to implement management principles in the modern workplace, while learning to positively steer organizational change and create a culture of teamwork.

-This program offers the following areas of study: Entrepreneurship, Human Resource Management, International Business, Marketing, Organizational Development and Change, Organizational Science, and Sport Management.
+This program offers the following areas of study: Entrepreneurship, Human Resource Management, Institutional Research, International Business, Marketing, Organizational Development and Change, Organizational Science, and Sport Management.